quatronostro/quatronostro/README.md

 # Hi there, I'm Berke Baramuk 👋

 I'm a versatile and adaptable professional with a diverse background in music and software testing.
 I have a strong passion for learning and exploring new things.
+Currently, I'm working as a QA Tester at <a href="https://www.coinpass.com/">coinpass.com.</a>

 ## About me